Voltage change for Eltek Flatpack2 48/2000 HE R5.3 SW: 3.00 ...

 Hello,

-I am a radio amateur from Romania and I would like to use the power supply Flat Pack2 (48v-W) for a power amplifier.
-However, the default voltage is too high and I would like to change it.
+I’m a radio amateur from Romania seeking to use the Flat Pack2 (48v-W) power supply for a power amplifier.
+Unfortunately, the default voltage is excessively high, and I'd like to make adjustments.

 Thank you in advance,